 The physical appearance of the downtown is what makes Washington a unique place.
 Buildings in downtown Washington were constructed one at a time and reflect the characteristics and style of their owners.

-Utilizing the tenets of historic preservation and economic development MSW has, through the use of the Washington Incentive Fund grant program and owner investment, helped to revitalize and restore the character of historic downtown Washington.
+Utilizing the tenets of historic preservation and economic development MSW has, through the use of the multiple grant programs that are exclusive to Main Street programs and owner investment, helped to revitalize and restore the character of historic downtown Washington.

 Michelle Redlinger | Washington Chamber of Commerce